movestore/movestore.github.io/appspec.md

 # Appspec.json

 The `appspec.json` file is used to define an App within MoveApps.
 Here, dependencies, settings and documentation properties of the App are defined.
-Few of the settings are mandatory and have a fixed list of possible values, others are optional.
+Some of the settings are mandatory and have a fixed list of possible values, others are optional.

 ## Validator